Politics and Sociology

 - A/AS Levels : BBB.
 Two AS-levels considered in place of one A-level.
 General Studies accepted.

-- Access to HE Diploma: Pass relevant diploma with some credits at distinction.
+- Access to HE Diploma: Pass diploma with 45 credits at Level 3, including 25 credits at Distinction.

 - International Baccalaureate: Pass Diploma with 28 points minimum.